 Part of the modules: Telematics (p.
-71)[IW3INTM]

-ECTS Credits 4
+66)[IW3INTM]

-Hours per week 4
+ECTS Credits Hours per week 4 Term Instruction language Winter term de

 Knowledge of the lecture Introduction in Computer Networks [24519] or similar lectures is required.

 This course details selected protocols, architectures, techniques, and algorithms, which were already presented in the course Introduction in Computer Networks.
 Thus, overall knowledge and knowledge about problems that occur within a world-wide and dynamic network as well as solutions that are applied in order to avoid these problems is imparted in this course.